0L1v3DaD/ps5-webkit-autoloader/ARCHITECTURE.md

 - The page is a loader shell: a startup splash (logo + title, animated out after ~1.5s), a monospace log terminal, a progress bar, and a bottom-centered footer with the version/build-time and an open-source notice.
 - The exploit itself runs in a same-origin **iframe** (`#exploit`, visible bottom-right for debugging) pointing at slopkit's `poops.html` with an `?autoload=<payload>` query param (see [slopkit integration](#6-slopkit-integration-and-the-patch-workflow)). `app.js` mirrors slopkit's live screen (`#scr`), stage (`#stage`), early log (`#early`) and summary (`#summary`) into the log terminal, so the UI shows exactly what the chain is doing — plus the `?autoload` result posted back via `postMessage`.
 - `index.html` carries the full build version both in its `<title>` and in the visible `<footer>` via the `[[VERSION_PLACEHOLDER]]`/`[[BUILD_TIME_PLACEHOLDER]]` tokens (replaced at build time — see [Versioning](#5-versioning)).
-- A full-screen `#testGate` overlay (test-build builds only) shows the "THIS IS A TEST BUILD / UNTESTED, MAY NOT WORK" banner with a Discord QR invite.
+- A full-screen `#testGate` overlay (test-build builds only) shows the "THIS IS A TEST BUILD / UNTESTED, MAY NOT WORK" banner with a GitHub Discussions QR invite.
 The exploit only starts after the user presses **Continue** and the splash has fully faded out — `app.js` sets the iframe `src` only then, and the log mirror stays inert until the gate is accepted (`chainStarted`).
 - **Important**: It does *not* contain caching logic itself.
 Caching is handled exclusively by the ELF's wrapper page (`installer-page`).

 ---